7 Heavenly Butternut Squash Recipes

 Roasting is one of the easiest methods for cooking butternut squash.
 Simply top the halves with butter, maple syrup, nutmeg and black pepper, then let them cook.
 You’ll get a perfectly soft squash with a crispy exterior that serves as an amazing side!

 If you think the world needs more butternut in your Thanksgiving meal, you’re in luck!
 Rach gives your typical stuffing a flavor boost with apple, celery, onion, and our favorite, butternut squash.

 Looking for a cozy meal?
 This meaty entree warms you up from the inside out.
 No need to worry about a messy kitchen because this dinner is made in only one pan – bonus!

 If you like fall squash, then this recipe is for you.
 With pumpkin and butternut both included, this lasagna is sweet and utterly delicious.
 It’s an awesome dish for a potluck, and can be easily transported in Rachael’s handy Lasagna Lugger.

 Have you ever seen a pasta with such a beautiful golden hue?
 Take a bite and you’ll taste how the butternut and nutty hazelnuts and pine nuts balance this delicious and cheesy pasta.

 If finding an appetizer for an upcoming party is a priority for you, we definitely recommend this savory tart.
 Warm, flaky, and full of fall flavors, it’s a dish that’s great for entertaining.

-Substitute the Butternut Squash and Sage Crostini for summery tomato bruschetta in the colder months.
-Sage and Parmigiano-Reggiano give the squash a burst of added flavor for the perfect seasonal appetizer.
+Substitute butternut and chorizo in place of your typical beef filling in the colder months.
+Nutmeg and cinnamon give the squash a burst of added flavor for the perfect seasonal meal.